thanhhang1306/BrickBreaker/README.md

 Pull requests are welcome, but please credit.
 As this project was developed with a relatively intermediate knowledge of programing (based on knowledge taught from school), the code might not be the most optimal.
 I sincerely apologize.

 ## Credits
-All photographs are taken from the Interent and are copy-right free.
+All photographs within the Space Invader game are taken from the Interent and are copy-right free.